vivekdhameliya/Data-Science-for-COVID-19-dataset/README.md

 * Currently, Many universities and data scientists applying Machine learning algorithms and statistics knowledge to find correlation among data, predicting the deaths, new infections, and so on.
 There are many opensource COVID-19 datasets are available, which have updated information on a daily basis.

-* Here, I am implementing some data science methods and algorithem by following buisness model known as CRISP-DM.
-In which I will cover Data understanding, data preparation, modelling, evaluation and deployment.

 ### Check out my other articles and follow me on Medium [Vivek Dhameliya on medium](https://medium.com/@dhameliyavivek99)